aditiishukla/os-project/README.md

 4)Cloud-based deployment (Run simulations online without installation).

 6. Conclusion
-The Intelligent CPU Scheduler Simulator provides a powerful interactive learning experience for understanding CPU scheduling.
+This CPU Scheduler Simulator provides a powerful interactive learning experience for understanding CPU scheduling.
 By implementing various algorithms and offering real-time insights, the project helps users visualize scheduling behavior and compare algorithm efficiency.
 Future enhancements can make it even more dynamic and applicable in real-world systems.